hamzicabdulah/jobs-alert/README.md

 ### Current features:
 - Get notified about every new job posting that gets added on Guru
+- Filter job postings that you get notified about by category/skills on Guru

 ### Desired features:
 - Get notified about every new job posting that gets added on Freelancer, Truelancer and Upwork
-- Filter job postings that you get notified about by category/skills
+- Filter job postings that you get notified about by category/skills on Freelancer, Truelancer and Upwork
-- Apply on job postings directly via chatting with the bot